 Farmers and meatpackers once streamed into Chicago’s bustling wholesale district at Fulton Market, arriving to sell produce, hay, and cattle.
 Now, over 100 years later, on a beautiful fall day in late September, scientists stream into this bustling innovation district, arriving for a two-day conference on next-generation technologies in the life sciences hosted by the Chan Zuckerberg Biohub Chicago.

-The newest member of the CZ Biohub Network, CZ Biohub Chicago launched in 2023 with the ambitious goal of engineering novel technology platforms to understand, and even someday control, one of the most complex and important phenomena in the human body – inflammation.
+CZ Biohub Chicago launched in 2023 with the ambitious goal of engineering novel technology platforms to understand, and even someday control, one of the most complex and important phenomena in the human body – inflammation.
 An estimated 50% of all deaths are attributed to inflammation-related diseases, including cancer, heart disease, Alzheimer’s, and infectious diseases.

 “We hope to ultimately discover and define the rules that control inflammation up and down in the human body,” said Shana Kelley, President of CZ Biohub Chicago and professor of chemistry and bioengineering at Northwestern University, during opening remarks at the conference.
 “Through the data we collect and the technology we develop, we can gain the ability to modulate master regulators of inflammation, and eventually have new therapeutic strategies in hand to intervene when inflammation gets going.”